Lewis H. Morgan: The Ogden Land Company affair

 After Morgan was admitted to the tribe, he lost interest in the New Confederacy.
 The group retained its secrecy and initiation requirements, but they were being hotly disputed.
 When internal dissent began to impede the group's efficacy in 1847, Morgan stopped attending.
 For practical purposes it ceased to exist, but Morgan and Parker continued with a series of "Iroquois Letters" to the American Whig Review, edited by George Colton.
 The Seneca case dragged on.
 Finally in 1857 the Supreme Court of the United States affirmed that only the federal government could evict the Seneca from their land.
 As it declined to do that, the case was over.
-The Ogden Land Company collapsed.

 Marriage and family

 In 1851 Morgan summarized his investigation of Iroquois customs in his first book of note, League of the Iroquois, one of the founding works of ethnology.
 In it he compares systems of kinship.
 In that year also he married his cross-cousin, Mary Elizabeth Steele, his companion and partner for the rest of his life.
 She had intended to become a Presbyterian missionary.
 On their wedding day he presented to her an ornate copy of his new book.
 It was dedicated to his collaborator, Ely Parker.

 In 1853 Mary's father died, leaving her a large inheritance.
 The Morgans bought a brownstone in a wealthy suburb of Rochester.
 In that year they had a son, Lemuel, who "turned out to be mentally handicapped".
 Morgan's rising fame had brought him public attention, and Lemuel's condition (on no specific evidence) was universally attributed to the first-cousin marriage.
 The Morgans had to endure perpetual criticism, which they accepted as true, Lewis going so far as to take a stand against cousin marriage in his book Ancient Society.
 The Morgan marriage nevertheless remained a close and affectionate one.
 In 1856, Mary Elisabeth was born and in 1860 Helen King.

 Morgan and his wife were active in the First Presbyterian Church of Rochester, although it was mainly of interest to Mary.
 Lewis refused to make "the public profession of Christ that was necessary for full membership".
-They both sponsored and contributed to charitable works.